 Understanding the Narcissistic Abuse Cycle

-Narcissists might think that they are exceptional, but in truth they are quite predicable.
-This is particularly the case when it come to their intimate relationships, which usually go through a three-stage cycle.
+Narcissists might think that they are exceptional, but in truth they are quite predictable.
+This is particularly the case when it comes to their intimate relationships, which usually go through a three-stage cycle.

 First idealisation, then devaluation, and finally discard.